Jesse-21/universe/README.md

 <img src="./.misc/header.png" width="300" />

 Universe is an implementation of a BEB (Blockchain-Enabled Broadcast) Dimension Host.
-Universes are open-source dimension hosts for [BEB, a protocol creating trust in a world run by AI](https://docs.beb.xyz).
+Universes are open-source dimension hosts for [BEB, a protocol keeping the internet human](https://docs.beb.xyz).
 Universes are accessed by clients such as [B7B](https://github.com/bebverse/b7b).

 This is an early work that is subject to heavy changes, see our [Github Issues](https://github.com/bebverse/dimension/issues) if you wish to contribute.